openframeworks/ofSite/_documentation/gl/ofFbo.markdown

 _description: _

-This gives you access to a particular ofTexture if there are more than 1 contained w/in the fbo.
+This gives you access to a particular ofTexture contained by the FBO if there are more than 1 contained w/in the FBO.
+By default you'll have a color texture and a depth texture, though you can configure your FBO to have more.